Homotopy properties of the complex of frames of a unitary space: Counting walks in and connectedness of

 \begin{itemize} \item $E_0(S,W) = \{T \in \G(S^\perp) \tq T + W \text{ non-degenerate}\}$, \item $E_1(S,W) = \{T \in \G(S^\perp) \tq T\perp W \}$, \item $E_2(S,W) = \{T \in \G(S^\perp) \tq T\neq W,T\not\perp W, T + W \text{ non-degenerate}\}$, \item $E_3(S,W) = \{T \in \G(S^\perp) \tq T+ W \text{ degenerate}\}$. \end{itemize} For $i=0,1,2,3$ we set $\eta_i(S,W) = \# E_i(S,W)$.
 The following lemma considers a case where $E_3(S,W)$ is empty.

-\begin{lemma} Let $V$ be a unitary vector space of dimension $n\geq 2$ over a field $\KK$ satisfying (ON).
-Then $V$ is anisotropic if and only if there is no $\zeta \in \KK$ such that $\zeta \tau(\zeta) =-1$.
-In particular, in such case, every subspace is non-degenerate. \end{lemma}
+\begin{lemma} Let $V$ be a unitary vector space of dimension $n\geq 2$ over a field $\KK$.
+Then $V$ is anisotropic if and only if there are no orthogonal vectors $v,w\in V$ such that $|v| |w| = -1$.
+In particular, in such cases, every subspace is non-degenerate.